SQA2009/acrobatprokiller/README.md

 # Acrobat Pro Killer

+## Acknowledgements

+This code was *lovingly* crafted with the help of **ChatGPT**.
+Yes, an AI helped make this.
+So if something doesn’t work, feel free to blame the robots.
+But if it *does* work?
+Yeah, that was totally on purpose.

 **Acrobat Pro Killer** is the *ultimate* PDF viewer and editor you never knew you needed—because who doesn't want to *destroy* Adobe Acrobat Pro with a Python script?
 Built with **PyMuPDF** for handling PDFs and **PyQt5** for a *questionably modern* GUI, this tool is designed to be a *sleek* (or at least *functional*) alternative to the bloated giants of the PDF world.

 ---